The Colosseum, originally called the Flavian Amphitheatre, is an iconic symbol of Rome and one of the most famous landmarks in the world.

 History

-In the Colosseum, up to 80,000 spectators followed the gripping spectacle of animal hunts, gladiators and executions while enjoying bread and wine.
+In the Colosseum, the spectators followed the gripping spectacle of animal hunts, gladiators and executions while enjoying bread and wine.

 Previously, during the fire of Rome in 64, the theater built by Statilius Taurus for gladiator games on the Field of Mars had burned down.
 It is not known exactly where it stood.
 There are no remains.